Chemical Wedding (film): Plot

-At this time, Alex explains to Mathers that he brought something from CalTech that was an Elemental, the result of a ritual performed in 1947 by rocket engineer Jack Parsons and science fiction writer L. Ron Hubbard.
-In order to find Leah, Mathers and Symonds interrogate Brent under hypnosis, but receive only a few Masonic terms.
+Alex explains to Mathers that the spacesuit is imbued with an elemental, the result of a ritual performed in 1947 by rocket engineer Jack Parsons and science fiction writer L. Ron Hubbard.
+In order to find Lia, Mathers and Symonds interrogate Brent under hypnosis, but receive only a few Masonic terms.

-To find out the location of the "Chemical Wedding", Mathers enters the spacesuit himself.
-Symonds stays on the control panel, switching the disc with the recording of Brent's journey, ready to turn on the "Space Flight Simulator" that reverses time.
+To find out the location of the Chemical Wedding, Mathers dons the spacesuit himself.
+Symonds operates the control panel, replacing the data disc with the recording of Brent's journey with a "Space Flight Simulator" disc that can reverse time.
 Mathers discovers that Brent was entering a black hole that consumes space and time.

-Crowley and Victor perform a ritual using Leah's blood as well, but in the process, Mathers appears near Crowley.
-He is separated by an "invisible barrier" from the Crowley scene, but somehow he breaks that barrier.
-He knocks the syringe containing Leah's blood out of Crowley's hands, and fights it.
+While Crowley and Victor perform a ritual using Lia's blood, Mathers appears near Crowley.
+Initially trapped behind an "invisible barrier", Mathers breaks through that barrier.
+He knocks the syringe containing Lia's blood out of Crowley's hands, stopping the ritual.

-Symonds, seeing that the spacesuit with Mathers has disappeared, turns on the "Flight Simulator".
+When Mathers vanishes from the laboratory, Symonds loads the "Flight Simulator".
 Time flows backwards.
-The suit returns to its place, but Symonds discovers Haddo inside.
-Everything went back in time on the day of the illegal experiment with Haddo.
+The spacesuit returns, but Symonds discovers Haddo inside.
+It is again the day of the experiment with Haddo.

-Symonds finds out that no one remembers anything about the last three days.
-Alex explains to him that somewhere there is a parallel world where Crowley incarnated, and this world is worse than ours.
-Alex has only 2 questions - who killed Leah's neighbor Rosa in the current reality, and why Mathers was able to pass through the barrier.
-The camera shows a lying newspaper, where it is written that Al Gore won the US election.
+Symonds discovers no one remembers anything about the last three days.
+Alex explains to him that somewhere there is a parallel world where Crowley did reincarnate, and that world is worse than ours.
+Alex has only two questions - who killed Lia’s roommate Rosa in the current reality, and why was Mathers able to pass through the barrier.
+A newspaper lying nearby carries a headline that Al Gore has won the 2000 United States presidential election.

-Scientists continue the experiment.
-Victor cannot set the date on the spacesuit because it is set 3 days later.
+Scientists attempt the virtual reality experiment.
+Victor cannot reset the date on the spacesuit, which is set three days later.
 Mathers tells him the password to the spacesuit, which is his date of birth (which coincides with the date of Crowley's death, 1 December 1947).
-The computer, in response to the password, gives the inscription "Moon Child".
-At Haddo's lecture, Dr. Symonds and Alex discover that Crowley's watch, which Symonds was carrying with him, has disappeared.
+The computer, in response to the password, displays the words "Moon Child".
+At Haddo's lecture, Symonds and Alex discover that Crowley's watch, which Symonds was carrying with him, has disappeared.